SkoolNotes/Taproot/2020HIST201/KBhHIST201OttomansRise.md

 * Eastern frontier => where Safavid was
 * Southern frontier => red sea

+## The Early Rise

+The country started with a mix of three cultures

+* Turkish Nomads
+* Muslim Warriors
+* Christian Converts

+In 1453, Constantinople was conquered by the Ottomans, which ended Byzantine rule + gave a pretty good capital

 ## The Ottomans' Battlings
 * Conquered Safavid Empire => 1514
 * Seized Damascus in the year 1516